Ese973/Vent-Metazoan-/README.md

 # Vent-Metazoan-Data
-Bik Lab scripts for analysis of hydrothermal vent dataset supplied by Dr. Sarah hu
+Bik Lab scripts for analysis of hydrothermal vent dataset supplied by Dr. Sarah Hu